senseobservationsystems/react-native-twilio-video-webrtc/PLAYING_STEREO_TONE.md

 - HELP, I am seeing native crashes in production if we do normal Twilio calls with this repo!

-There is an [emergency kill switch](https://github.com/senseobservationsystems/react-native-twilio-video-webrtc/blob/niceday/twilio-emdr-ready/src/TwilioVideo.ios.js#L162) in TwilioVideo.ios.js with the property `this.usesCustomAudioDevice = true;`
+~~There is an [emergency kill switch](https://github.com/senseobservationsystems/react-native-twilio-video-webrtc/blob/niceday/twilio-emdr-ready/src/TwilioVideo.ios.js#L162) in TwilioVideo.ios.js with the property `this.useCustomAudioDevice = true;`~~

-If you set this constant to `false`  and don't call `setStereoEnabled(true)` then this repo should function exactly the same as without having any of the code required for stereo calls.
+~~If you set this constant to `false`  and don't call `setStereoEnabled(true)` then this repo should function exactly the same as without having any of the code required for stereo calls.~~